Non-archimedean tame topology and stably dominated types: Retractions to skeleta

-(1) The homotopy of \thmref{1} is $F$-definable, and so functorial on $F''$-points for any $F'' \geq F$.
-In particular for any $F \leq F' \leq F''$, the homotopy of $B_{F''}(X)$ is compatible with the homotopy of $B_{F'}(X)$ via the natural map $B_{F''}(X) \to B_{F'}(X)$ (restriction of types).
-The final image of the homotopies is respectively $S_{F''}$ and $S_{F'}$; we noted that these are homeomorphic images of $S$ and hence homeomorphic via the natural map.
+\prf Let us prove (1).
+The homotopy of \thmref{1} is $F$-definable, and so functorial on $F''$-points for any $F'' \geq F$.
+Denote by $S$ its final image.
+Choose a finite Galois extension $F'$ of $F$ that splits $S$.
+For any $F \leq F' \leq F''$, the homotopy of $B_{\bF''}(X)$ is compatible with the homotopy of $B_{\bF'}(X)$ via the natural map $B_{\bF''}(X) \to B_{\bF'}(X)$ (restriction of types).
+The final image of the homotopies is respectively $S_{F''}$ and $S_{F'}$; we noted that these are homeomorphic images of $S$ as soon as $F'$ splits $S$ and hence homeomorphic via the natural map.